HyVar/hyvar-rec/README.md

 # hyvar-rec

-hyvar-rec is a tool that allows to reconfigure an existing product P valid for a given SPL when it is subject to contextual changes.
+hyvar-rec is a tool that allows to reconfigure an existing configuration C valid for a given SPL when it is subject to contextual changes.

-Given an existing product with its features and attributes hyvar-rec first checks if the product is valid according to the current context.
-If not, it tries to compute a new set of features and attributes that the new product should support in order to be valid w.r.t. contextual information.
+Given an existing configuration C with its features and attributes hyvar-rec returns the best configuration that maximises the user preferences and is the most similar to the initial configuration C.

 hyvar-rec uses MiniZinc Search and in particular the Gecode solver to solve the optimization problems involved in the reconfiguration.
-Other solver could be easily supported.

 ----

 Requirement to install hyvar-rec from sources: